cristian-af/Lito/README.md

 ## Notice

-- **I am not allowing people to just take my code without any notice and no reason.
+- ~I am not allowing people to just take my code without any notice and no reason.
 I am allowing people to take my code if they want only if they have my little permission if so.
 But I am actually putting my time on those things and you cannot just take all my code because you want to.
-I am only giving you a command or a bit of code for help but that's all.**
+I am only giving you a command or a bit of code for help but that's all.~

+- **You can actually take code if you want.
+It's free software.**

 - **If you need to contact me, this is my discord: c_ristian#0126**